Universal Credit will leave millions of working families worse off, according to the Institute for Fiscal Studies.

 Universal Credit is a new single payment for people who are looking for work or on a low income.

-It will be rolled out throughout 2013 and will replace:
+It is being rolled out across the country and will replace:

 - Income-based Jobseeker’s Allowance